Last Updated On:

 The best treatment for a weld flash burn is to seek medical attention immediately once you present with symptoms.
 Pain relievers and other prescribed medications can help deal with the pain, and medicated eyedrops can help the eye regain and retain moisture to facilitate healing.
 However, there are also remedies you can use at home to alleviate the symptoms of welders flash.

 Simple remedies as an ice pack or wet cloth can help with the pain associated with a flash burn.
 This can heal the burning sensation in the skin around the eyes, and can provide an extra layer of protection for the eyes themselves.
-Keeping the eyes covered with UV-blocking sunglasses is also helpful, especially when the burn symptoms are most severe.
+Keeping the eyes covered with UV-blocking welding glasses by Miller, for example, is helpful, especially when the burn symptoms are most severe.
 Even wearing an eye patch over the affected eye can provide an additional layer of protection.

 There are also home remedies that have proven effective in dealing with the pain.
 Some recommend a drop of milk in each eye, or covering the eyes with sliced cucumber, or warmed and moistened tea bags.
 The reason for this is that these substances are typically high in antioxidants or enzymes that naturally relieve inflammation.